-Studying veterinary medicine at one of the Top 5 Vet Med Schools in Europe, and becoming an animal doctor is one of the most humane professions on the planet.
 The profession is vivid and dynamic and gives you the opportunity to perform a large variety of tasks and work with all kinds of domestic or wild animals.
 From the southern to the northern globe, from lions to penguins, you can be trained to heal all animals.

 Even though being a vet is quite an interesting life choice, the challenges of becoming one and getting the appropriate degree are vast.
-More info about the educational requirements for veterinarians to study at one of the top 5 vet schools in Europe can be found by reading our article on Veterinary Doctor vs. Veterinary Technician.
-Not only during the studies, but many students find it hard to start their doctor profession right after graduation because to be realistic it’s not that easy working with animals.
+More info about the educational requirements for veterinarians to study at one of these European vet schools can be found by reading our article on Veterinary Doctors vs. Veterinary Technicians.

-The Top 5 Vet Med Schools in Europe
+The Top 5 Vet Schools in Europe

 1. Royal Veterinary College – University of London

-Established in 1791, in the English-speaking world, the RVC is the oldest institution to teach veterinary medicine to students.
-This veterinary school is the only exclusive one in the world to hold accreditations by some elite associations and organizations (Royal Society of Biology, AVBC – Australian Veterinary Boards Council, EAVE – European Association of Establishments of Veterinary Education, RCVS – Royal College of Veterinary Surgeons and the AVMA – American Veterinary Medicine Association).
+This veterinary school is the only exclusive one in the world to hold accreditations from some elite associations and organizations (Royal Society of Biology, AVBC – Australasian Veterinary Boards Council, EAEVE – European Association of Establishments of Veterinary Education, RCVS – Royal College of Veterinary Surgeons and the AVMA – American Veterinary Medicine Association).

 The college offers domestic and foreign students undergraduate courses in veterinary medicine, biological sciences, and veterinary nursing, along with postgraduate courses in clinical training, both taught and researched.
 The five-year undergraduate course grants the students with BVetMed (Bachelor of Veterinary Medicine) degree.